spockthompson/Chicago-Crime-Data_Core-Project-4/README.md

 # Chicago Crime Data Project

-For Part 1, we will be downloading and preparing a crime dataset for time series analysis. we will then answer provided stakeholder questions and support our answers with visualizations.

 ## Chicago Crime Data
 - Source: Chicago Data Portal: Crimes 2001 to Present
   - Data Description: